Updated: Feb 12

 While you can do a wild fermentation, I find it far too risky for my taste and prefer to keep a few reliable yeast strains on hand.
 Most commercial yeast offerings are just reliable yeast strains that have been isolated from the wild and cultivated for your use.
 One of my preferred red wine yeasts is Lavin ICV-D21, which was isolated from Languedoc, France.
 D21 has relatively low nutrient needs and will ferment dry with very few issues.
 Another good general-purpose yeast for just about anything is EC-1118.
 You will find that just about every wine kit uses this yeast.
 EC-1118 is technically a champagne yeast but is capable of fermenting happily in a wide range of environments.
 If you want to intentionally stall the fermentation to leave some residual sugar, you may want to opt for a low H2S producing yeast like Lalvin Sensy or Renaissance Fresco.
 These are less likely to create off odors and flavors when dropping the temperature to the point of stalling.
+No matter what yeast you choose, it is important to keep your yeast happy.

 2. Yeast Nutrient